GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 Rough, eh?
 That screenshot is dated 2011.
 Nevermind the hilarious artwork, how did TGUI go from a fever dream to something someone might not actually downvote on Steam out of sheer anger?

 The basics of TGUI have not changed since 2011 ([\*1](#note-id-1)).
 The main workhorse is a class called `DialogItem`.
 TGUI has no "controls" as you'd expect of a UI library, which is a relic from its early days as a "I didn't know what I was doing" sort of thing ([\*2](#note-id-2)).
 Every UI element is a `DialogItem`. `DialogItem` contains a `std::vector<DialogItem>` member.

 If I remember right, the original version contained only the very basics: support for a background image, on-click event, text, child elements, and the layout type (row, column, pure x/y).
 It also used to support drag and drop.
 Implement *that* at your own peril.

-It's gotten more complicated since and, you'll be happy to know, the concept of controls has emerged, though not through the C++ side of things.
+It's all gotten more complicated since and, you'll be happy to know, the concept of controls has emerged, though not through the C++ side of things.
 We'll get to that in later articles.
 This means that every UI element contains all the attributes used to make up everything seen in the UI. `DialogItem` is reported as being 1,480 bytes in release mode.
 It's quite large.

+And, okay, I lied.
+There is one specific control: lists.
+For a later article.

 But of course, the definition of a TGUI `UIFrame` is just as important as the engine code behind it.
 TGUI's XML might as well be its own language and is one of its primary strengths, I think.

-Ok, I lied.
-There is one specific control: lists.
-For a later article.

-## Eww, XML!
+## But First

+I will be blunt: I will neither encourage nor discourage you from using the general paradigm used by Twin Gods' UI.
+This is only one man's journey from an empty code file to a fully-featured UI that could actually be used in a professional video game.

+A few names.
+Twin Gods' engine is dubbed **Hauntlet**.
+The UI library has no name so we'll refer to it as "Twin Gods UI", or "TGUI" (because I think HUI sounds silly).
+Like all the rest of Hauntlet, it is in C++ and is rendered with OpenGL 4.6.

+## Defining a UI

 All screenshots in this article were captured from the running game.